jennybc/happy-git-with-r/50_more-content.Rmd

 affecting a remote, explain why so dangerous and when it *might* be ok

 ## Disaster recovery

+Break it down:

+  * Is something wrong with my filesystem, files?
+  * Is my git repo messed up?
+  * How can I keep this from happening again?

+Best case, you have no filesystem problem, only a git problem.
+And some sort of reset usually works.

 Practice burn it all down.